teambit/bit/docs/workspace.md

 Just like editing your code 'inline', you would edit code component in the `inline_components` directory.

 In a sense, all components that are in this directory are components are a part project, and you actively work on them.
-This means that you can change them as much as you want, and they will be still useable in your code by requireing them via [bit-js]().
+This means that you can change them as much as you want, and they will be still usable in your code by requiring them via [bit-js]().
 And at the end of your work, you will need to commit the changes, to save all changes made to a component, to your local scope.

 Note - You should not have this folder managed in your SCM, nor sourced to a package you develop.
-This folder is meant to manange work-in-progess only.
+This folder is meant to manage work-in-progress only.

 #### Directory Structure